yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 **Software-agnostic data management.** Many books and courses on data science focus on teaching specific technologies or platforms.
 Instead, we should provide students with a general abstract vocabulary for solving data management and visualization tasks.
-This language is subsequently translated to several specific technologies, such as JMP and R. DSCI 210 now incorporates this approach by teaching data management verbs, then translating these verbs to JMP, OpenRefine, and R.
+This language can subsequently translated to several specific technologies throughout the curriculum.
+DSCI 210 now incorporates this approach by teaching data management verbs, then translating these verbs to JMP, OpenRefine, and R.